Peleș Castle: Museum

 Public visits are made within guided tours.
 One of the tours is limited to the ground floor, another adds the first floor and the complete tour includes the second floor.
-Admission is charged, and there is an additional photography fee.
-The visiting hours are from 9 am to 5 pm; Wednesday through Sunday.
-On Tuesdays, the hours are 11 am to 5 pm.
-The castle is closed on Mondays.
-These visiting hours are subject to change by the Romanian Culture Ministry.
+Admission is charged, and the visiting hours are from 9 am to 5 pm; Wednesday through Sunday.
+The castle is closed on Mondays and Tuesdays, and tickets are required for a specific time slot.
+These visiting hours are subject to change by the Romanian Ministry of Culture.
 The castle is closed in November each year for maintenance and cleaning.

 The most notable grand rooms are:

 Holul de Onoare (The Hall of Honour) was finished completely only in 1911, under the guidance of Karel Liman.
 It spreads over three floors.
 Walls are dressed in exquisitely carved woodwork, mostly European walnut and exotic timbers.
 Bas-reliefs, alabaster sculptures, and retractable stained glass panels complete the decor.
+The hall also contains the Ancestors Gallery, a collection of paintings commissioned by King Carol from the "Künstler-Compagnie" which depict the ancestors of the House of Hohenzollern.

-Apartamentul Imperial (The Imperial Suite) is believed to be a tribute to the Austrian Emperor Franz Joseph I, who visited the palace as a friend of the Romanian Royal Family.
+Apartamentul Imperial (The Imperial Suite) is believed to be a tribute to the Austrian Emperor Franz Joseph I, who visited the palace as a friend of the Romanian royal family.
 Hence, decorator Auguste Bembe preferred the sumptuous Austrian Baroque in style of Empress Maria Theresa.
 A perfectly preserved five-hundred-year-old Cordoban tooled leather wall cover is the rarest of such quality.

 Sala Mare de Arme (The Grand Armory or The Arsenal) is where 1,600 of the 4,000 pieces of weaponry and armor reside.
 One of Europe's finest collection of hunting and war implements, timelined between 14th and 19th century, are on display.
 The king added pieces used in his victory against the Ottoman Turks during the War of Independence.
-Famous are the complete Maximilian armor for horse and rider and a 15th-century German "nobles only" decapitation broadsword.
+Famous are the complete Maximilian armour for horse and rider and a 15th-century German "nobles only" executioner's sword.
 Also on display are a wide array of polearms (glaives, halberds, lances, hunting spears), firearms (muskets, blunderbusses, snaphaunces, flintlocks, pistols), axes, crossbows, and swords (rapiers, sabers, broadswords, and many others).